 Q: What's your story?

 A: I started this DJ business in 2010.
 Back then I went by "Spin the Black Circle Productions," as I'm a huge Pearl Jam fan.
-I am a teacher and I thought this would be a fun way to get through summer and earn some cash.
+I am in education and I thought this would be a fun way to get through summer and earn some cash.
 Since I have grown tremendously: I am now an LLC, my equipment is much more professional looking and sounding, my skills are improved, etc. I still teach and I still love to DJ.
-I am married (10-years) with three kids (no dog).
+I am married (11-years) with three kids (no dog).

 Q: What if something happens to you and you can’t make the wedding?